Arista Networks (NYSE:ANET) Shares Up 1.7%

-A number of analysts have weighed in on ANET shares.
-Evercore ISI increased their price target on shares of Arista Networks from $320.00 to $340.00 and gave the company an “outperform” rating in a report on Monday, May 20th.
-UBS Group upped their target price on shares of Arista Networks from $275.00 to $285.00 and gave the company a “neutral” rating in a research note on Wednesday, May 8th.
-Wells Fargo & Company increased their price objective on Arista Networks from $310.00 to $340.00 and gave the stock an “overweight” rating in a research note on Wednesday, May 8th.
-Oppenheimer reaffirmed a “market perform” rating on shares of Arista Networks in a report on Tuesday, February 13th.
-Finally, Rosenblatt Securities reissued a “sell” rating and issued a $210.00 target price on shares of Arista Networks in a report on Friday, April 12th.
-One investment analyst has rated the stock with a sell rating, four have given a hold rating and seventeen have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average target price of $295.22.
+Several equities analysts recently commented on the company.
+JPMorgan Chase & Co. raised their target price on Arista Networks from $297.00 to $315.00 and gave the stock an “overweight” rating in a research report on Thursday, April 11th.
+Oppenheimer reaffirmed a “market perform” rating on shares of Arista Networks in a research note on Tuesday, February 13th.
+Piper Sandler lifted their price objective on Arista Networks from $268.00 to $302.00 and gave the stock a “neutral” rating in a research note on Wednesday, May 8th.
+The Goldman Sachs Group lifted their target price on Arista Networks from $313.00 to $356.00 and gave the stock a “buy” rating in a report on Friday, March 22nd.
+Finally, Barclays lifted their target price on Arista Networks from $311.00 to $320.00 and gave the stock an “overweight” rating in a report on Thursday, May 9th.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and seventeen have given a buy rating to the stock.
+According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus target price of $295.22.

 Arista Networks (NYSE:ANET – Get Free Report) last released its quarterly earnings data on Tuesday, May 7th.
-The technology company reported $1.80 EPS for the quarter, beating analysts’ consensus estimates of $1.56 by $0.24.
-The business had revenue of $1.57 billion during the quarter, compared to analysts’ expectations of $1.55 billion.
-Arista Networks had a net margin of 37.64% and a return on equity of 31.12%.
-As a group, equities research analysts predict that Arista Networks, Inc. will post 7.05 earnings per share for the current fiscal year.
+The technology company reported $1.80 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.56 by $0.24.
+The firm had revenue of $1.57 billion for the quarter, compared to analyst estimates of $1.55 billion.
+Arista Networks had a return on equity of 31.12% and a net margin of 37.64%.
+As a group, equities analysts anticipate that Arista Networks, Inc. will post 7.05 earnings per share for the current fiscal year.

-Arista Networks announced that its Board of Directors has approved a stock repurchase program on Tuesday, May 7th that authorizes the company to buyback $1.20 billion in outstanding shares.
-This buyback authorization authorizes the technology company to repurchase up to 1.4% of its stock through open market purchases.
-Stock buyback programs are generally a sign that the company’s board believes its stock is undervalued.
+Arista Networks announced that its board has initiated a stock repurchase plan on Tuesday, May 7th that allows the company to repurchase $1.20 billion in outstanding shares.
+This repurchase authorization allows the technology company to reacquire up to 1.4% of its stock through open market purchases.
+Stock repurchase plans are typically a sign that the company’s leadership believes its shares are undervalued.

 Insider Buying and Selling at Arista Networks

-In related news, insider John F. Mccool sold 584 shares of the firm’s stock in a transaction on Friday, March 1st.
-The shares were sold at an average price of $281.60, for a total transaction of $164,454.40.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-In related news, SVP Marc Taxay sold 11,650 shares of the stock in a transaction on Friday, March 1st.
-The shares were sold at an average price of $286.28, for a total transaction of $3,335,162.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider John F. Mccool sold 584 shares of Arista Networks stock in a transaction on Friday, March 1st.
-The shares were sold at an average price of $281.60, for a total transaction of $164,454.40.
+In other Arista Networks news, CEO Jayshree Ullal sold 87,418 shares of the company’s stock in a transaction that occurred on Friday, March 15th.
+The stock was sold at an average price of $278.81, for a total value of $24,373,012.58.
+Following the sale, the chief executive officer now owns 17,681 shares in the company, valued at $4,929,639.61.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In other news, insider John F. Mccool sold 584 shares of the stock in a transaction that occurred on Friday, March 1st.
+The stock was sold at an average price of $281.60, for a total transaction of $164,454.40.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Jayshree Ullal sold 87,418 shares of the stock in a transaction that occurred on Friday, March 15th.
+The stock was sold at an average price of $278.81, for a total value of $24,373,012.58.
+Following the transaction, the chief executive officer now owns 17,681 shares in the company, valued at approximately $4,929,639.61.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 414,109 shares of company stock valued at $121,583,803.
-3.54% of the stock is currently owned by corporate insiders.
+Insiders have sold 414,109 shares of company stock worth $121,583,803 over the last 90 days.
+Company insiders own 3.54% of the company’s stock.

 Hedge Funds Weigh In On Arista Networks